luisbocanegra/LightlyShaders/README.md

 Because of this it may work differently with different themes, corner radiuses or shadow settings. **Your mileage may vary.**

- ## 2. This effect is resource-hungry!
+ ## 2. This effect can be resource-hungry!
-Depending on your hardware, you can have significant performance hit when using this.
+Although recent changes have improved performance footprint of this plugin, depending on your hardware you still can have performance hit when using it.
 See [issue #6](https://github.com/a-parhom/LightlyShaders/issues/6).

 This is because of the approach used for restoring the shadows in the cut out regions.

  # Dependencies:

-Good powerful hardware (see [issue #6](https://github.com/a-parhom/LightlyShaders/issues/6)).

 Plasma >= 5.23.

 Debian based (Ubuntu, Kubuntu, KDE Neon):